Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly script list the user and group IDS numerically in long format

 The 6-firstdirectory script created a file inside the /tmp directory.

+The 7-movethatfile script moved the file betty into the the my-firstdirectory in the tmp directory but I first created the betty file in the tmp directory. e